Oxleas Wood: Description

 Oxleas Wood, Jack Wood and Shepherdleas Wood are a Site of Special Scientific Interest called Oxleas Woodlands, covering 72 hectares with oak, silver birch, hornbeam, coppice hazel, and a great number of fine samples of the Wild Service Tree.
 A larger area including Eltham Common is designated a Local Nature Reserve called Oxleas/Shooters Hill Woodlands.

 The site covers most of the top of Shooters Hill (in the Royal Borough of Greenwich).

 There is an underground water reservoir in the grassed area called Oxleas Meadow.
 This serves the local area with water.
 This is associated with 'the hut' which is a building containing the equipment that Thames Water uses to control the reservoir.
+Several streams begin within Oxleas Wood, the longest being the Wogebourne which eventually joins the River Thames after flowing 8 km.

 Within Oxleas Meadow is a cafe.
 The café building is of brick construction and is owned by the Borough of Greenwich.
 Public male and female toilets are also located in this building and are available for use during the café opening hours.
 The café part of the building is leased to the café operator.

 Within the woods there is a thriving honeybee apiary, the Oxleas Wood Apiary which was managed by the late apiarist John Large obit.